 When Betty Ford recovered, she turned her attention to the passage of the Equal Rights Amendment (ERA).
 In 1974 five more states were needed to ratify the amendment for it to become part of the Constitution and Betty put her policy influence to bear on those remaining states.

 She began a campaign of writing and calling legislators in nine states to urge passage of the ERA.
 In the end, Betty Ford's efforts on behalf of the ERA were not enough to carry the day.
 But she continued to champion women's rights.

 In an October 1975 speech, she said: "Many barriers continue to the paths of most women, even on the most basic issue of equal pay for equal work…The first important steps have been to undo the laws that hem women in and lock them out of the mainstream of opportunities…My own support of the Equal Rights Amendment has shown what happens when a definition of proper behavior collides with the right of an individual to personal opinions.
 I do not believe that being First Lady should prevent me from expressing my views.
 I spoke out on this important issue, because of my deep personal convictions.
 Why should my husband's job or yours prevent us from being ourselves?
 Being ladylike does not require silence."

-Photos of Mrs. Ford: Gerald R. Ford Presidential Library
+Photos of Mrs. Ford: Gerald R. Ford Presidential Library.
+Story by Bob Brustman.

 Below is a formatted version of this article from State & Hill, the magazine of the Ford School.
 View the entire Fall 2012 State & Hill here.